Provence: Germanic invasions, Merovingians and Carolingians (5th–9th centuries)

 Beginning in the second half of the 5th century, as Roman power waned, successive waves of Germanic tribes entered Provence: first the Visigoths (480), then the Ostrogoths, then the Burgundians, finally, the Franks in the 6th century.
 Arab invaders and Berber pirates came from North Africa to the Coast of Provence in the early 7th century.

 During the late 7th and the early 8th centuries, Provence was formally subject to the Frankish kings of the Merovingian dynasty, but it was in fact ruled by its own regional nobility of Gallo-Roman stock, which ruled themselves according to Roman, not Frankish, law.
-Actually, the region enjoyed more prestige than the northern Franks had, but the local aristocracy feared Charles Martel's expansionist ambitions.
+The region actually enjoyed more prestige than the northern Franks had, but the local aristocracy feared Charles Martel's expansionist ambitions.
 In 737, Charles Martel headed down the Rhône Valley after subduing Burgundy.
 He attacked Avignon and Arles, garrisoned by the Umayyads, and came back in 739 to capture for a second time Avignon and chase the duke Maurontus to his stronghold of Marseille.
 The city was brought to heel and the duke had to flee to an island.
 The region was thereafter under the rule of Carolingian kings, descended from Charles Martel, and then was part of the empire of Charlemagne (742–814).

 In 879, after the death of the Carolingian ruler Charles the Bald, Boso of Provence (also known as Boson), his brother-in-law, broke away from the Carolingian kingdom of Louis III and was elected the first ruler of an independent state of Provence.